aashish10raj/single-layer-perceptron/README.md

 # softcomputing
 Implementation of Single layer perceptron
 This program is implemented in python using jupyter notebook.
-I have used housedata as the data set.
+I have used house-votes-84 as the data set.